Mediation time has to be flexible

 Before you can book your mediation time and date in the Mediator’s diary, you need to decide how long the mediation meeting might take.
 Every dispute is unique.
 The fact is that there are too many “unknown unknowns” to be able accurately to assess how many hours might be needed to bring your conflict to a happy resolution.
 You might need two hours – or two days.

 We can help.
-First, we need to know who you are, who is your conflict party and all about your dispute.
+First, we need to know who you are, who is your conflict participant and all about your dispute.
 You can give us this information at our Request to Mediate.
 We shall respond to what you have told us by email.
 It is likely that the Mediator will also telephone you personally to help you with choosing the hours you might need.

 When the Mediator assesses your documents and replies to your Request to Mediate, he will tell you if he thinks your time estimate is wildly out.
-However, the final decision as to the number of hours you need, is for you and your conflict party.
+However, the final decision as to the number of hours you need, is for you and your conflict participant.

 We will now explain some of the considerations.